levycarneiro/LoRaDurationTests/README.md

 # LoRaDurationTests
 How much time it takes to send a LoRa message with different parameters?

+Tests below were done by sending a short "Hello" string.
+Duration will increase with longer messages.

 | Spreading Factor | Bandwidth (KHz) | Duration (ms) |
 | --- | --- | --- |
 | 6 | 7.80 | 166 |